Best Restaurants in Budapest - Where to Have the Best Eats?

 Opening hours: Mon-Sat: 12.00-15.00 and 18.30-24.00, Sun: closed

-Close to Bouchon is another the best Budapest restaurants: Ristorante Krizia a fine Italian restaurant with a good combination of elegant and rustic setting.
+Close to Bouchon is another the top Budapest restaurant: Ristorante Krizia a fine Italian place with a good combination of elegant and rustic setting.

 They have a business lunch of three courses for 2 600 HUF and a degustation menu for 8 990 HUF.